Cirqus Voltaire

 Cirqus Voltaire is a 1997 pinball game, designed by John Popadiuk and released by Williams Electronics Games (under the Bally label).
 The theme involves the player performing many different marvels in order to join the circus.
-Some of the game's distinctive features include a neon light running along the right-hand ramp, a pop bumper that rises up from the middle of the playfield at certain times, and a magnet at the top of the left ramp that can catch balls and divert them into the locks.
+Some of the game's distinctive features include a neon light running along the right ramp return, a pop bumper that rises up from the middle of the playfield at certain times, and a magnet at the top of the left ramp that can catch balls and divert them into the locks.
 The most notable feature is the Ringmaster, a head that rises at certain times and taunts the player.

-Description
+Design

 It was the first Williams/Bally pinball machine missing a real replay-knocker, a device driven by a coil to produce a loud bang when hammering against the wood of the cabinet or backbox.
-Instead this sound effect was pre-recorded and played via the regular speakers.
-It was also the second machine (after Capcom's Flipper Football, released in 1996) to move the dot-matrix display (DMD) from the backbox right into the cabinet, in order not to distract the player from gameplay when watching the DMD (an idea that was taken to the maximum with the Pinball 2000 architecture two years later).
+Instead this sound effect was pre-recorded and played via the speakers.
+It was also the second machine (after Capcom's Flipper Football released in 1996) to move the dot-matrix display (DMD) from the backbox right into the cabinet, but the idea of placing the display there was conceived earlier by John Trudeau in a canceled game called Aces. in order not to distract the player from gameplay when watching the DMD (an idea that was taken to the maximum with the Pinball 2000 architecture two years later).

+A development timeline was published on Williams website.

+A series of three whitewoods were produced.
+The ringmaster mechanism was introduced on the second whitewood.
+On sample production games the ringmaster had a thinner face than on the final production machines.